SCCF Board of Directors

 Howell, splits his time between Beersheba Springs and Atlanta.
 They are both actively involved in the community, including support for the Beersheba Medical Clinic, the Methodist Assembly, and Grace Chapel United Methodist Church, and as founders and members of the Grundy County Rotary.

 Mary Babson, originally from Denver, Colorado, is a retired businesswoman from Chicago.
 She now splits her time between Sewanee and Missoula, Montana.
-Mary is committed to community service and has served in leadership positions for a number of nonprofit boards in Denver, Chicago, and Missoula, Montana.
-Mary has also served a six-year term on the board of regents of the University of the South.
+Mary is committed to community service and has served in leadership positions for a number of nonprofit boards in Denver, Chicago, and Missoula.
+She has also served a six-year term on the board of regents of the University of the South.